 The Cognitive Neuroscience of Self Regulation

 Welcome to the Kayser Lab website.
-We use functional MRI, pharmacology, EEG, and other tools in order to define (and influence) the cognitive and neural correlates of decision making.
+We use functional MRI, computational models, pharmacology, and other tools in order to define (and influence) the cognitive and neural correlates of decision making.

 Our work can be divided into three broad categories: